FAQs About NSR

 Be sure to mention that to your advisor during course registration.
 Have an idea of what classes they were and where you received the credit from.
 Also, request official transcripts be sent to our Admissions Office so that credit can be officially evaluated and possibly be applied to your program of study.

-The eCampus website is the official student portal where you will essentially conduct all of your business as a student. eCampus includes student account billing, access to your class schedule, student email, and other important student account information.
+myWSC is the official student portal where you will essentially conduct all of your business as a student. myWSC includes student account billing, access to your class schedule, student email, and other important student account information.

 What should I bring the day I register for classes?

 Be sure to bring a legal form of identification for when you take your photo ID.
 Prepare to smile!
 Also, because its summer and we want you to be comfortable, our facilities can be a little on the chilly side.
 Keep that in mind while planning what to wear.